jfreeze/gce-freebsd/README.md

 but not <code>elixir</code>.
 And the build host needs <code>elixir</code>.

 The scripts provided here install <code>elixir</code> and provide the script for <code>nginx</code>
-installation, but that requires a manual step at the end.
+installation, but requires it to be manually installed at the end.
 So, even though <code>elixir</code>
 is not needed for a web host, the scripts here could still be used for that purpose without any change.

-    # Run the gce-freebsd setup script to prepare for Phoenix webserver
+The server setup script to prepare this host as a <code>build</code> and <code>web</code> server is:

     \curl -sSL https://raw.githubusercontent.com/jfreeze/gce-freebsd/master/freebsd-setup.sh | bash

+This script installs several apps and also places some code in <code>/tmp</code> for you to run manually as needed.
+The base installs should not take too long to run.

+FreeBSD by default uses <code>sh</code> as a default shell.
+We need to change that to <code>bash</code>
+to support <code>eDeliver</code>.

     # Update the shell for edeliver
     ./tmp/chg-shell-to-bash.sh
     exit # logout and log back in

+### Install nginx

+/tmp/nginx-setup.sh

+# Edit DOMAIN to point to hostname"
+DOMAIN=.ElixirConf.com

   # If not rebooted yet, start nginx
   sudo /usr/local/etc/rc.d/nginx start